transmitic/transmitic/README.md

 Users connect to one another directly via IP.

 **File Syncing**
-Transmitic does not have any file syncing capability and should never be used for this purpose.
+Transmitic does _not_ have any file syncing capability and should never be used for this purpose.

 ## Development Status

 Transmitic is an alpha that is in early development.
-Only power users who are curious about this project should use it right now.
 At this time, expect:

-- No error handling
+- Incomplete error handling on edge cases
+- Config file usage for advanced configuration
 - No attention to performance
-- CLI usage required
-- Manual config file usage
+- No code quality
 - No code reviews
 - No tests
-- No code quality

 This project is slowly being hacked on during nights and weekends.
 It will eventually reach a stable and tested point.